junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > That day, he could have died -- he should have; Sam could have died; and Cas actually died, before all of them were magically brought back to life.
 He nodded at that time, telling Cas (without himself really knowing what he's asking, or rather, he did, but he didn't want to think about it too hard): *Go, die for me.* And this unbelievable angel did.
 >
 > Dean forced his feet to move toward Cas, standing before him, frowning with disbelief. *Is today a replay of that again?* His mind asked. *Are they going to die for some big bullshit cause again?* And he didn't have to ask to know the answer.
-It was the same look, same whirling shadow in his dark eyes, same almost suicidal determination.
+It was the same look, the same whirling shadow in his deep eyes, the same suicidal, sacrificial determination.
 Cas's blue eyes were so dark and harsh that they were almost black now, and the lines on his face were tightened.
 His lips thinned to a line.
 >
-> *Why is he just always so eager to die for any cause he determined?* Dean thought, and the realization almost made him want to laugh at the sarcasm. *Why is he so extremely like him, like the Winchesters?*
+> *Why is he just always so eager to die for any cause he determined?* Dean thought, and the realization almost made him want to laugh at the sarcasm. *Why is he so extremely like them, like the Winchesters?*
 >
-> Dean's eyes flickered across his face, treading through his eyes to his lips, and he had to force out a laugh to release the weight on his chest before he was able to speak again.
+> Dean's eyes flickered across his face, searching his look, treading through his eyes to his lips, and he had to force out a laugh to release the weight on his chest before he was able to speak again.
 Dean heard himself saying, "So what, I'm Thelma and you're Louise, and we're just gonna hold hands and sail off this cliff together?"
 His mind decidedly *not* wandered to the fact that *Thelma and Louise*, if anything, was probably *the* most classic road movie with same-gender characters that were most definitely *not* having romantic feelings with one another.
 It was just a story with two people dying together at the end of a long and fucked trip -- exactly what they were, weren't they?
 >
 > Cas just stared at him, frowning in aching confusion.
 Dean didn't know what he was waiting for exactly.
 >